 - Don't smoke (I never have), keep alcohol to a minimum (less than 4 drinks/week, preferably red wine — I rarely ever drink)), and stress less (yes, I stress plenty, too — working on it!).

 Add in the Good

 To add in the good, all you need to know is which foods and herbs support and enhance your body’s detoxification pathways.
-And I’m going to make that easy for you with the information below and a PDF you can print and take with you to the local health food store.
+And I’m going to make that easy for you with the information below.
 While there are many options, here’s my Top Ten Detox Hits List.

 Simply add in some of these natural detoxifying foods and herbs every day, and if you’re taking out the bad, too, you’ll find that within days to weeks your energy, health, and mood are picking up!
 Taking a probiotic and adding fermented foods to your diet is a detox plus because they help provide the necessary microflora to help you make use of the nutrients in many of the foods and supplements below, especially the flax seeds and leafy greens.
 Healthy flora is an important ingredient in optimal detoxification.

 Flax seeds contain lignans, which when broken down by healthy gut flora help you to bind and eliminate toxic by-products with your daily evacuation (magnesium citrate can help you get going daily if you’re not!).
 I recommend 1-2 tablespoons of freshly ground seeds added to your whole grain cereal, morning shake, or on top of your salad daily.
 Just don’t heat the flaxseeds.